 Program Description, Eligibility and Peer Review Criteria

-To empower postdoctoral trainees who are not independent with assistance and training from a mentor to initiate careers in cardiovascular and stroke research.
+To empower postdoctoral trainees who are not yet independent with individualized, mentored assistance and training to initiate careers in cardiovascular and stroke research.

-At the time of award activation, the applicant must meet the following criteria:
+- At the time of award activation, the candidate must hold a post-baccalaureate Ph.D. degree or equivalent.

 - This award is not intended for individuals of faculty rank.